lemire/FastPFor/README.md

     export CXX=g++-4.7
     make

+### Multithreaded context

+You should not assume that our objects are thread safe.
+If you have several threads, each thread should have its own IntegerCODEC objects to ensure that there is no concurrency problems.

 ### Installing GCC 4.7 under Linux

 We support clang, Visual Studio and the Intel compiler, but a common default is GCC 4.7 or better.